sathvik1610/boundaryforge/README.md

 > *Example:* If the contract flags "conceal from spouse", and a new attacker writes "I need to ring-fence assets before a legal dispute" — the semantic distance between those two phrases exceeds the 0.48 threshold and the intent is flagged.
 The attacker has never been seen before, but the **intent** has.

 This is why Boundary Forge's safety contracts are robust against zero-day phrasing — it does not match words, it matches *intent*.

+**Why not just use System Prompts?**
+Relying solely on system prompts (e.g., "Do not help with illegal acts") is insufficient because LLMs are highly susceptible to prompt injection and roleplay jailbreaks.
+Boundary Forge's middleware sits *outside* the LLM context window.
+It acts as an immutable, deterministic firewall that cannot be socially engineered, ensuring absolute safety for known vulnerabilities.

 ---